Robert Raburn

 Counties Included: Alameda

-Stations Included: Bay Fair, Coliseum, Fruitvale, Hayward (partial), Oakland International Airport, San Leandro, and South Hayward (partial)
+Stations Included: Bay Fair, Coliseum, Fruitvale, Hayward (shared with District 5), Oakland International Airport, San Leandro, and South Hayward (shared with District 6)

 Cities Included: Hayward (partial), Oakland (partial), San Leandro (partial), Unincorporated Alameda County (partial)